akuroiwa/mcts-gen/README.md

 To allow the Gemini agent to use the MCTS-Gen tools, you must register the server in your `settings.json` file.
 This allows the Gemini CLI to automatically manage the server process and provide the necessary context files.

+**Note on v0.0.2+**: As of version 0.0.2, the core agent instructions are built-in.
+Specifying a context file is no longer required for standard operation.
+Only configure the `context` block if you wish to provide *additional* instructions to the agent.

 Create or update your `settings.json` file with the following configuration:

 ```json